vitejs/vite/README.md

 ### TypeScript

-Starting with v0.11, Vite supports `<script lang="ts">` in `*.vue` files, and importing `.ts` files out of the box.
-Note that Vite does **NOT** perform type checking - it assumes type checking is taken care of by your IDE and build process (you can run `tsc --noEmit` in the build script).
-With that in mind, Vite uses [esbuild](https://github.com/evanw/esbuild) to transpile TypeScript into JavaScript which is about 20~30x faster than vanilla `tsc`, and HMR updates can reflect in the browser in under 50ms.
+Vite supports importing `.ts` files and `<script lang="ts">` in Vue SFCs out of the box.

+Vite only performs transpilation on `.ts` files and does **NOT** perform type checking.
+It assumes type checking is taken care of by your IDE and build process (you can run `tsc --noEmit` in the build script).

+Vite uses [esbuild](https://github.com/evanw/esbuild) to transpile TypeScript into JavaScript which is about 20~30x faster than vanilla `tsc`, and HMR updates can reflect in the browser in under 50ms.

 Note that because `esbuild` only performs transpilation without type information, it doesn't support certain features like const enum and implicit type-only imports.
 You must set `"isolatedModules": true` in your `tsconfig.json` under `compilerOptions` so that TS will warn you against the features that do not work with isolated transpilation.